Open-World Skill Discovery from Unsegmented Demonstrations: Examples of Skill Videos

 \section{Examples of Skill Videos}

-We sample one video segmented by our method for each skill in the benchmark, presenting each video with five screenshots.
+We sample one video segmented by our method for each skill in the benchmark and an extra video showing a failure case, presenting each video with five screenshots.
 The first and last screenshots correspond to the first and last frames of the video, while the other three are manually selected to best illustrate the progression of the skill. \begin{itemize} \item smelt food

 \item hunt sheep

 \item sleep

 \item use torch